What Makes D3 Playbooks Different

 - They’re End-to-End

-D3 playbooks are end-to-end, meaning they cover all steps required in the SOC, plus all the steps that need to be taken by Legal, Forensics, HR, PR, Privacy and other groups.
+D3 playbooks are end-to-end, meaning they cover all steps required in the SOC, plus all the steps that need to be taken by IT Security, Forensics, Corporate Security, HR, and other groups.
 In that sense, D3 is an enterprise-wide solution.
 For example, if an incident seems to involve a malicious insider, the D3 playbook extends to the HR group, outlining the interview questions that must (and those that can’t) be asked, and generating an investigation notification that, in some jurisdictions, needs to be provided to the employee under investigation.
 In addition, D3 can generate and assign all the tasks and data-intake forms required for taking custody of the suspect’s computer and mobile phone.

 David Monahan, Research Director at EMA, recently highlighted D3’s end-to-end capabilities, saying, “D3 goes beyond other SOAR platforms by automating investigations/case management and is unique in automatically documenting all actions taken throughout the incident response lifecycle ensuring that this historical log will stand up in a court of law and address compliance concerns.”